radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 Header Value	| Basic `<userDN>:<password>`
 Example URL	| http://localhost:8089/adap/o=companydirectory?pageSize=5&cookie= localhost=NTEyNDIzODcw

-Table 5.15: Search Operation using Cookie Parameter
+Table 15: Search Operation using Cookie Parameter

-A paged search stops automatically after five minutes of inactivity, or it can be stopped manually using the parameters shown in the table below.
+A paged search stops automatically after five minutes of inactivity, the client consumes enough pages to retrieve all of the RadiantOne service’s search results, or it can be stopped manually using pageSize=0 shown in the table below.

 Field	| Value
 -|-